 "CHURCHILL DOWNS / Louisville, Kentucky / A view of the world renowned race track ..." showing a post parade, looking toward the grandstand; unused chrome post card, fairly fresh with good edges. $1.25 rk

 "CLAIRE PORTE / RADRENNEN AUF DER BÜHNE" more precisely showing Clair Porté (advertised as the 'champion cyclist of South Russia') & Willy Porté racing stationary bicycles (forerunners of today's exercycles seen advertised on TV) on a circa-1901 stage, a dial measuring each of their speeds for the audience as they pedal in place.
 Bilingual sepia-tone Postkarte, message handwritten in German over the entire back, an old price on back may not erase well.
 Rare & most unusual.
 Only the second postcard we have ever seen of the couple.
-For the first & different one, please see Lebeck's book "Das Zweirad" on page 115, which supplies the more precise details we mentioned above. $37.50 brg(p) NEW / NOUVEAU / NEU
+For the first & different one, please see Lebeck's book "Das Zweirad" on page 115, which supplies the more precise details we mentioned above. $32.50 brg(p)

 "COLLEGE MAID 2:07½" referring to her establishment of a world record time (by one-quarter second) for guideless pacing (no driver!) at the Pacific National Fair & Livestock Show (also called the Pacific National Show or the National Pacific Show for short) 9/21-26/08 in Portland Oregon.
 At the upper left is the grandstand of the Portland County Club & Livestock Association.
 The Morning Oregonian newspaper of 9/22/08 mentioned a time not quite as fast (on the 21st), so her record came on the 22nd or 23rd, before she was auctioned off on the 24th.
 Rare!
-SALE IN PROGRESS rh(n)o(p)
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. rh(n)o(p)